Low-rank approximation of analytic kernels: Acknowledgements

 \section{Acknowledgements}

-The author thanks Andrew Horning, Daan Huybrechs, Jonas Latz, Yuji Nakatuskasa, Will Parnell, Endre S\"uli, Fran\c{c}oise Tisseur, Alex Townsend and Heather Wilber for helpful comments and discussion.
+The author thanks Andrew Horning, Yanghong Huang, Daan Huybrechs, Jonas Latz, Yuji Nakatuskasa, Will Parnell, Endre S\"uli, Fran\c{c}oise Tisseur, Alex Townsend and Heather Wilber for helpful comments and discussion.
 Probing questions from Georg Maierhofer and Nick Trefethen led to improvements in the mathematics and the presentation.
+Many thanks also to the anonymous reviewers, who made excellent suggestions for improving the paper.